BookOps-CAT/bookops-worldcat/README.md

 BookOps-Worldcat provides a Python interface for the WorldCat Metadata API.
 This wrapper simplifies requests to OCLC web services making them ideally more accessible to OCLC member libraries.

-Due to major changes introduced by OCLC in May 2020, the version 0.3.0 of the wrapper dropped functionality related to WorldCat Search API.
-New search endopoints of the Metadata API supported in the 0.3.0 version should fill that gap.
-While WorldCat Metadata API is our primary focus, we plan in the future to expand wrapper's functionality to other related OCLC web services, including the now dropped Search API.
+Due to major changes introduced by OCLC in May 2020, version 0.3.0 of the wrapper dropped functionality related to WorldCat Search API.
+The new search endpoints of the Metadata API which are supported in the 0.3.0 version should fill that gap.
+While the WorldCat Metadata API is our primary focus, in the future, we plan to expand the wrapper's functionality to other related OCLC web services, including dropped Search API.

 ## Installation